MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/limit-driver-distribution.md

 To bring the lower OS limit up to RS1, use the Floor feature called out above.
 Select the **Extended** HWID you want, then click Publish.

 > [!NOTE]
 > In the above example, there is no need to publish any HWIDs that list Windows 10 RS3.
 This is because you will be setting a lower OS Floor limit of RS1.
-Your **Extended** driver will be offered correctly to all OSs' that are greater than the lowest starting point.
+Your **Extended** driver will be offered correctly to all operating systems that are greater than the lowest starting point.
 This means it will be offered to RS1, RS2, RS3, etc.
-> Trying to set a floor of RS1 when a Windows 10 RS3 (1709) targeted driver is selected, will result in an error informing you to choose a higher OS floor target.
+> Trying to set a floor of RS1 when a Windows 10 RS3 (1709) targeted driver is selected will result in an error informing you to choose a higher OS floor target.

 ## FAQ